lucisaldanha/facerecognitionapp/README.md

 ### `Next steps`

+- Clean up code and add more notes into code.

 - Change Logo styling (I changed my mind about the color).

 - On Sign In, try to add a react-alert, on dark mode, create a new branch.